sveranicola/axiosExample/README.md

 # axiosExample

 This is a small repository created to showcase how to use axios to make POST and GET request using the JSONPlaceholder API for mock data.
+It is to exemplify the different ways to write these request out, please follow the instuctions below to view the examples as well as use them in the repo.